-Being a Bayern Munich supporter injuries have been a big part of past campaigns I have followed.
+Being a Bayern Munich supporter, injuries have been a big part of past campaigns.
 During most of the past season (2017/2018) Manuel Neuer was injured with a broken foot.
-For the second match against Real Madrid in the Champions League semi finals the team had to additionally compensate the injuries of Jerome Boateng, Arturo Vidal, Kingsley Coman and Arjen Robben.
-While Pep Guardiola was still coach at Bayern his dispute with the long-serving team doctor Mueller-Wohlfahrt culminated into him resigning after 38 years with the team (Mueller-Wohlfahrt was later reinstated as the team doctor in 2017).
+For the second match against Real Madrid in the Champions League semi finals the team had to additionally compensate the injuries of Jérôme Boateng, Arturo Vidal, Kingsley Coman and Arjen Robben.
+While Pep Guardiola was still coach at Bayern his dispute with the long-serving team doctor Mueller-Wohlfahrt culminated into him resigning after 38 years with the team (Mueller-Wohlfahrt was later reinstated in 2017).

-There is not much structured and comparable data out there on injuries and time lost due to injuries (at least not that I am aware of).
-The great website fussballverletzungen.com (on German) regularly surveys type, duration and frequency of all injuries across the Bundesliga.
+There is not a lot of structured and comparable data out there on injuries and time lost due to injuries (at least not that I am aware of).
+The great (German) website fussballverletzungen.com regularly surveys type, duration and frequency of all injuries across the Bundesliga.
 Transfermarkt has a pretty detailed overview of missed matches for each player, but it makes it hard to compare the impact across teams.
 We need to aggregate this data for each team and normalize it.

 To introduce some kind of relative benchmark I computed the average of the above statistics for the covered clubs across all seasons: on average 14.8% of players are injured at any given time.

 Find below the plots split by league starting with the Bundesliga starring Bayern Munich and Borussia Dortmund.